Rosa Vásquez Espinoza magnifies the world’s tiniest life forms

 At a bubbling 200ºF, the river devours most life that dares get too curious, but a select few have evolved for the harsh conditions.
 “Life can flourish here,” Vásquez Espinoza says, and the ability to do so can “help us understand mechanisms of resistance, protection, and perhaps medicines.”
 But we have to first acknowledge their existence if we are to leverage their potential.

-The revelations of the research, funded by the National Geographic Society, should be presented in a way that’s interesting and engaging, Vásquez Espinoza insists, stressing her desire to connect people to this powerful yet unseen world.
+The revelations of the research, funded by the Society, should be presented in a way that’s interesting and engaging, Vásquez Espinoza insists, stressing her desire to connect people to this powerful yet unseen world.

 As an award-winning artist and dancer, she’s determined to not limit science to scientists, but to bridge gaps in valuable information sharing by tapping into her creative mind.